 No matter how you decide to explore Burgundy or where your itinerary takes you during your stay, there are a few things worth keeping in mind when planning your trip: Be sure to book accommodations ahead of time; restaurant reservations should also be made ahead as restaurants tend to fill up quickly.

-Some of the best wine-tasting experiences require reservations, so we recommend making reservations for wine tastings well in advance of your trip, then confirming them a few days before.
+Some of the best wine-tasting experiences require reservations, so we recommend making reservations for wine tastings well before your trip and then confirming them a few days before.

-Whether you choose an organized tour of Burgundy or prefer exploring on your own schedule with rental car or bus transportation—or even both!—you won’t regret taking advantage of this incredible opportunity.
+Whether you choose an organized tour of Burgundy or prefer exploring on your schedule with a rental car (use RentalCars.com to get the best possible price), bus transportation—or even both!—you won’t regret taking advantage of this incredible opportunity.

-So grab your passport—and don’t forget your shades—and get ready for an unforgettable journey through one of France’s most beloved regions.
+So grab your passport, don’t forget your shades, and prepare for an unforgettable journey through one of France’s most beloved regions.
 If you love wine, look no further than Burgundy.
-This vibrant area of France is steeped in the history and making of the best wines in the world.
+This gorgeous area of France is steeped in history and making of the best wines in the world.

 See Related: Where to Stay in Alsace

 Yes!
 Burgundy is a beautiful region that offers travelers a unique opportunity to experience truly divine wine while exploring its stunning countryside.